-The Commodity Charge recovers the cost of energy used to generate the heat delivered to customers and the rate is calculated to reflect the cost of purchasing 1,000 GJ of natural gas on FortisBC's Rate 3.
+The Commodity Charge recovers the cost of energy used to generate the heat delivered to customers and the rate is regularly adjusted to follow FortisBC's Rate 3 natural gas pricing fluctuations.
 As it reacts directly to the cost of purchasing gas, the Commodity Charge is not adjusted for inflation and is instead adjusted when the Fortis Rate 3 changes.